Full Breakdown of Costs Involved in Buying a House in the UK 2024 - 2025

 Stamp duty

-So, if you’re buying a house for less than £250,000, you don’t need to pay stamp duty.
-For properties between £250,001 and £925,000, the cost of stamp duty is 5% of the property’s value above the threshold.
+If you’re buying a house for less than £250,000, you don’t need to pay stamp duty.
+For properties between £250,001 and £925,000, the cost of stamp duty is 5% of the property’s value (above the £250,000 threshold).
+Until 31st of March 2025 there's a tax break for first time buyers where they pay no stamp duty for the first £425,000 (With max purchase price of £625,000).

 Estate agent fees